 911 N Tucker is a Saint Louis City Landmark titled: A 19th Century House

-911 N Tucker and its surround row houses have stood their ground since 1840 experiencing a plethora of historical happenings and strange occurrences including famous musicians, artists, politicians and trouble makers.
+911 N Tucker aka Stagger Lees Lid Club, and its surround row houses have stood their ground since 1840 experiencing a plethora of historical happenings and strange occurrences including famous musicians, artists, politicians and troublemakers.
 911 N Tucker is the last remaining Saint Louis Federal architecture row-house building from that era when the area was a bustling densely packed residential neighborhood.
 Used as housing for the firm tradition of immigration, this location was once home to German, Jewish, Italian, Polish and a plethora of other Europeans as they built this city.
 The types of people who lived in these houses during that time included: working-class newlyweds, racetrack jockeys, vaudeville workers, saloon owners, and a politically-involved class of young African American men.

 Many through history have claimed to have seen the ghosts of Stagger Lee and Billy Lyon stalking the neighborhood...

 In 1923 911 Tucker was the location of a speakeasy, boarding house and rumored bordello owned by Salvatore “Sam” Domenico.
-It was over the 50 years of his ownership the surround Federal style rowhouses were town down to create the now existing St Louis Post-Dispatch parking lots.
+It was over the 50 years of his ownership the surround Federal-style rowhouses were torn down to create the now existing St Louis Post-Dispatch parking lots.

 In 1979 a restaurant took up classy surroundings as the building itself was added to the St Louis City Landmark List #106.